Cats

 Cat

 Council encourages all owners to be responsible for their pets.
-As owners it is recommended that you provide adequate housing and food along with using responsible breeding practises.
+As owners it is recommended that you provide adequate housing and food along with using responsible breeding practices.

 If your cat causes a nuisance to your neighbours by persistently making noise, fouling their yard or attacking animals you can be issued with a Nuisance Cat Order and an infringement notice.